 When working with a large dataset, you can always use a helping hand.
 This add-on uses the BigML API to populate empty cells.
 It can fill in the columns by predicting the missing values and also group rows according to their similarity.
 All in all, it can save you a lot of time!

-Before we move on to the next section, we’d like to introduce you to a few Bardeen AI automations.
+Before we move on to the next section, we’d like to introduce you to a few Bardeen AI automations, supercharge Google Sheets with GPT and AI.

 The above automations are powered by OpenAI, but Bardeen is about to introduce its own AI features as well.
 For example, you’ll be able to create automations by simply typing them out.